 BUS365 (Not Liberal Arts) Materials and Inventory/ Production Control 3 hrs.
 3 crs.
 This course covers the major issues in materials and inventory/production management, including: identifying different types of inventory, study different inventory policies and evaluating their expected cost.
 On the production side this course studies different methods of forecasting and job shop and flow shop scheduling.
 Different production philosophies (pull and push) are compared in detail.
 Finally, basics revenue management for limited capacity products is introduced with an emphasis on airline ticket pricing.
-Preq: MATH 115 or MATH 121 transportation management in the following areas: Issues: Issues are essential points associated with the subject that need to be discussed, understood and analyzed, and resolved; Players (i.e., companies, firms, associations, regulatory authorities) and their roles.; Essential transportation management processes.; Shipment and information flows; Infrastructure and equipment.
-It enables students to develop skills in and knowledge of transportation management in the following areas: essential transportation management processes, shipment and information flows, and infrastructure and equipment.
+Preq: MATH 115 or MATH 121

+BUS366 (Not Liberal Arts) Transportation Management 3 hrs.
+3 crs.
+This course focuses on skills development in and knowledge of transportation management in the following areas: Issues: Issues are essential points associated with the subject that need to be discussed, understood and analyzed, and resolved; Players (i.e., companies, firms, associations, regulatory authorities) and their roles.; Essential transportation management processes.; Shipment and information flows; Infrastructure and equipment.
+It enables students to develop skills in and knowledge of transportation management processes, shipment and information flows, and infrastructure and equipment.
 Preq: BUS 240